luiscuervo/machine_learning/cough_detection/README.md

 # Cough detection algorithm

-Here we applied newly designed filters to the spectrogram of cough recording in order to create new images like this one
+Here we applied newly designed filters to the audio signal of cough recordings in order to create new images like this one

+### Cough recording:
 ![image](https://user-images.githubusercontent.com/77674515/207466835-94c66360-82bc-436e-8356-8fad9ce4d334.png)